5 Second Rule

 - An impulse is not irrational, it must not harm anyone.
 It is not about risk avoidance or ignoring experiences, it is more about a gut feeling or an intention.

-- There is a connection between impulse and an important goal.
+- There is a connection between impulse and an important objective.
 Maybe you want to move more in a project, and you have an impulse in a meeting on how to move the project forward, follow that impulse and express your opinion.

 - You need to get into action and possibly force yourself to do “something”.
 Maybe you want to earn more money and you have collected arguments for a conversation with your supervisor, then talk to your supervisor.
 There probably isn’t a “perfect moment”, but if you’re waiting for that moment to come on its own, or for your supervisor to give you more pay on his or her own, you might wait a long time.